SandoghdarLab/PiSCAT/docs/paper.md

 To achieve this, we need the combination of different computer vision and machine learning algorithms with physical models such as the iSCAT point-spread function (iPSF) model (see \autoref{fig:piscat}b-(I-IV)) [@gholami2020iPSF].
 \autoref{fig:piscat_structure} depicts the structure of the PiSCAT package.
-PiSCAT uses a set of dependencies that assist us in achieving various goals.
-The PiSCAT repository contains this list.
+<font color="blue">PiSCAT uses a set of dependencies that assist us in achieving various goals.
+The PiSCAT
+repository contains this list.</font>

 ![Diagram of the PiSCAT structure: There are nine main modules in the PiSCAT package (blue boxes).
 Green and yellow represent classes and python scripts (functions), respectively.